Right-Bruno/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # technical skill of being an ethical software engineer through ALX
 # program.
 Let's start.
 1. At first we create a file that can create an alias for removing files
+2. Second we create a file that greats the current user